IUS-CS/project-midwest-market-machines/docs/architecture.md

 ## Connectivity

 Connections between components are handled via the state coordinator App.jsx.
-Each component has a narrowly defined purpose, meaning the props passed between components are easier to understand and test.
+Each component has a narrowly defined purpose, making the [props](https://www.w3schools.com/react/react_props.asp) passed between components are easier to understand and test.
 1. When initialized, the App.jsx’s currentCoin state is set to BTCUSDT, and websocket connection is established.
-2. The Watchlist component allows users to click on the component they wish to track at a given time, if for example ETH were clicked, the update triggers the useCryptoSocket to read the ETHUSDT part of the JSON data by changing currentCoin.
+2. The Watchlist component allows users to click on the component they wish to track at a given time.
+If for example ETH were clicked, the update triggers the useCryptoSocket to read the ETHUSDT part of the JSON data by changing currentCoin.
-3. The WebSocket hook in useCryptoSocket listens for changes and returns price along with other data necessary to build the CandlestickChart.
+3. The WebSocket hook in useCryptoSocket listens for changes and returns the price, along with other data necessary to build the CandlestickChart.
-4. The currentCoin filter causes the Showprice component and CandlestickChart  to update using ETH data, showing the current price from the most recent Binance JSON in ShowPrice, and building a candle that visualizes the price swings using information such as such as start time and KlineFinished.
+4. The currentCoin filter causes the Showprice component and CandlestickChart to update using ETH data, showing the current price from the most recent Binance JSON in ShowPrice, and building a candle that visualizes the price swings using information such as start time and KlineFinished.

 *A sequence diagram that shows how the components handle a typical chain of inputs*
 ![Diagram](https://github.com/user-attachments/assets/65e9d9b0-cf5e-412c-a26d-d896def89cba)